-• Describe your observations of the child, describing his emotional state and behaviour.
+- Describe your observations of the child, describing his emotional state and behaviour. - Record a clear summary of any concern, follow up action, decisions and any outcomes.

 • All information is confidential and once passed on to the DSL there is no right to further knowledge.